clips/ADATaLKS/README.md

 ADA TaLKS represents the [CLiPS](https://www.uantwerpen.be/en/research-groups/clips/) research part of the [Flemish AI Program](https://www.ewi-vlaanderen.be/sites/default/files/bestanden/presentatie_imec.pdf) focusing on conversational agents as part of the human-like AI challenge.
 Within our work package on conversational agents, we cooperate with the Universities of Leuven ([LIIR](https://liir.cs.kuleuven.be)), Brussels ([AI-LAB](https://ai.vub.ac.be)) and Ghent ([LT3](https://lt3.ugent.be) and [K2T](https://ugentt2k.github.io)).

-The focus of ADA TaLKS is on:
+The focus of ADA TaLKS is on enabling a flexible method for incorporating and updating relevant background knowledge in a deep learning approach for dialog systems.
+In addition, we are researching memory encoding in order to improve consistency of the generated answers with the dialog history.

 ## People
 - [Walter Daelemans](https://www.clips.uantwerpen.be/~walter/)